Raid on Nakhla

-The Raid on Nakhla (سرِيَّة نَخْلَة) was the seventh Caravan Raid initiated by Muhammad, and the first successful raid against the Meccans, which took place at Nakhlah, in the Hejazi region of what is now Saudi Arabia.
+The Raid on Nakhla (سرِيَّة نَخْلَة) was a raid that was initially unplanned by the companions of Muhammad, but is considered to be the first successful raid against the Meccans, since it was carried out during an espionage event.
+This raid took place at Nakhla, in the Hejazi region of what is now Saudi Arabia.
 It took place in Rajab A.H.
-2 (October AD 623).
-The commander was 'Abdullah ibn Jahsh al-Asadi, whom Muhammad dispatched to Nakhlah as the head of 12 Emigrants with six camels.
+2 (January AD 624).
+The commander was 'Abdullah ibn Jahsh al-Asadi, whom Muhammad dispatched to Nakhla as the head of 12 Emigrants with six camels.
+The Muslims obtained rich plunder from the raid and brought it before Muhammad in Medina.
+However, this sparked controversy among the people since warfare was strictly forbidden during the holy month by Pagan convention and a raid was a transgression against the agreement.

 Background and participants

 Before the first Badr encounter (Battle of Safwan), Muhammad sent his brother-in-law Abdullah ibn Jahsh, in Rajab with 12 men on a fact-finding operation.
 Abdullah took along with him Abu Hudhayfa, Abdullah ibn Jahsh, Ukasha ibn al-Mihsan, Utba b.
 Ghazwan, Sa'd ibn Abi Waqqas, Amir ibn Rabi'a, Waqid ibn Abdullah and Khalid ibn al-Bukayr.
 Muhammad gave Ibn Jahsh a letter, but not to be read until he had travelled for two days and then to do what he was instructed to do in the letter without putting pressure on his companions.
 Abdullah proceeded for two days, then he opened the letter; it told him to proceed until he reached Nakhla, between Mecca and Taif, lie in wait for the Quraysh and observe what they were doing.

 Ibn Jahsh told his companions that whoever chose martyrdom was free to join him and whoever did not could go back.
 All the companions agreed to follow him (a few biographers write that two Muslims decided not to be martyrs and chose to return to Medina).
 Sa'd ibn Abi Waqqas and Utbah ibn Ghazwan lost a camel that they were taking turns to ride.
 The camel strayed and went to Buhran, so they went out looking for the runaway camel to Buhran and fell behind the group.